OpenJSCAD

 rotate([90, 0, 45], obj)

-• e.g. rotate about vertical by 90 degrees:
+• e.g., rotate about the vertical axis (z-axis) by 90 degrees:

 rotate([0, 0, 90], obj)